 Bursaries (formerly called assisted places) are intended to enable gifted children to attend the school irrespective of family income.

 Bursaries may be further supplemented by a Harrison Scholarship (provided by the Peter Harrison Foundation), which is available to prospective pupils living in the Borough of Reigate and Banstead; and by the RGS Foundation’s 1675 Bursary Fund, as part of the Changing Lives Campaign.
 These may provide up to 100 per cent fee remission.

 Applicants hoping to join the Sixth Form at RGS to pursue their study of STEM subjects at A Level and beyond, and who qualify for a bursary, may apply to become a Gershon Scholar.
 Financial support through a Gershon Bursary also carries with it additional mentoring and career support.

 A pupil may hold both a scholarship and a bursary but the total reduction cannot be more than 100 per cent of fees.

-On the Application Form there is an opportunity to register your interest in a bursary.
-The earlier you express your interest in a bursary the more likely it is that we will be able to assist, subject to the standard criteria for receiving a bursary.
-The Bursary Application Form, which will be made available to you via your online admissions portal, asks you to fill in details of your income, assets held (for example, a house), and your outgoings (on mortgage, living expenses, dependent children or other relatives).
+On the application form there is an opportunity to register your interest in a bursary.
+The earlier you express your interest the more likely it is that we will be able to assist, subject to the standard bursary criteria.
+The application form, which will be made available via your online admissions portal, asks for details of your income, assets held (for example, a house), and outgoings (on mortgage, living expenses, dependant children or other relatives).
 The Bursar may also ask for a meeting to discuss your needs.
 If he thinks you may be eligible for a school bursary, Harrison Scholarship or Foundation bursary, he may ask for proof of income (for example, tax notices) and you may receive a home visit.
-It is important that all bursary application forms are returned by the deadline outlined in the Key Dates.
+It is important that all bursary application forms are returned by the deadline outlined in the key dates.
 If this is not the case, a bursary application will not be able to be considered.